vogt4nick/recipes.vogt4nick.com/recipes/food-lab.md

 7. **Garnish** with basil and parmesan.

-**Tips & Tricks**
+!!! tip

-* Reserve vegetable trimmings throughout the week; e.g. broccoli stalks.
+    Reserve vegetable trimmings throughout the week; e.g. broccoli stalks.
 This recipe is even better with a rich vegetable broth.

 ---